Guide

 The deeper figure comes from Bain & Company's foundational research (most recent available, published Harvard Business Review): a 5% improvement in customer retention can lift profits anywhere from 25% to 95%.
 The range is wide because it depends on margins, category, and what the business does with retained customers - but even the floor case represents a return most acquisition campaigns cannot approach.

 For a detailed breakdown of how these returns compound over time, the loyalty program ROI guide covers the mechanics.
+For statistics specifically on customer lifetime value across industries, see customer lifetime value statistics.

 MetricValueSource